 The third part of the page template is

-%%sep%%, which stands for separator.
-A page title that follows our template can be “Some title of a post – Yoast”.
-The hyphen in there is the separator you can set at this step in the Yoast SEO configuration wizard.
-Using another separator than the average person might make you stand out from your competitors in the search result pages.
-But beside that, you can also pick the smallest separator, which could mean you can squeeze in another character or two.
+sep, which stands for separator.
+A page title that follows our template could be “Some title of a post – Yoast”.
+The hyphen in there is the separator you set at this step in the Yoast SEO configuration wizard.
+Using an uncommon separator might make you stand out from your competitors in the search result pages.
+You could also choose to pick the smallest separator, to squeeze in another character or two.

 Call it whatever you want (upsell, spam, useful information), but we have to tell you about our premium plugin in our configuration.
 Because we deliver incredibly useful SEO extras with that premium plugin, for a reasonable price.
 To name but a few advantages of Yoast SEO Premium:

 - What about a redirect manager?
-We’ll not only show you your 404s, but will also make it very easy to redirect, and thereby fix ’em.
+We’ll not only show you your 404s, but will also make it very easy to redirect, and thereby fix them.